Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Results

 {\bf Dataset (an)isotropy} Save for minor changes in the network architectures and the generation of initial fragments, our method works unchanged on both near-isotropic block-face datasets (\fib, \segem) as well as on highly anisotropic serial-section datasets (\cremi).
 These findings suggest that there is no need for specialized constructions like dedicated features for anisotropic volumes or separate classifiers trained for merging of fragments within or across sections.

 {\bf Merge functions} Our method for efficient agglomeration allows using a range of different merge functions.
 In \tabref{tab:results:merge_function}, we show results for different choices of quantile merge functions, mean affinity, and an agglomeration baseline proposed in~\cite{Zlateski2015} on datasets \cremi and \fib.
-Even across these very different datasets, we see best results for affinity quantiles between 50\% and 75\%.
+Even across these very different datasets, we see best results for affinity quantiles between 50\% and 75\%. {\rerevised All initial edge scores have been set to one minus the maximum predicted affinity between the regions.
+Theoretically, this is the ideal choice since the \malis training optimizes the maximin affinity between regions.
+Also empirically we found this initialization to perform consistently better than others (like the mean or a quantile affinity).}

 {\bf Throughput} \tabref{tab:results:throughput} shows the throughput of our method for each dataset, broken down into affinity prediction (\unet), fragment extraction (watershed), and fragment agglomeration (agglomeration).
 For \cremi and \segem, most time is spent on the prediction of affinities.
 The faster predictions in \fib are due to less feature maps used in the network for this dataset.